erewok/multifaustus/README.md

 - leaders, and
 - acceptors

-### Proposers
+### Replicas

-Proposers have the following responsibilities:
+Replicas have the following responsibilities:

 - Maintains application state
 - Receives requests from clients